 The effect of caffeine on sleep in young people

-Caffeine helps restore better levels of wakefulness and counteracts degraded cognitive task performance due to sleep deprivation.
-However, caffeine may produce detrimental effects on subsequent sleep, resulting in daytime sleepiness, which may be a matter of concern, especially in adolescents75.
+Research suggests that caffeine helps restore better levels of wakefulness and counteracts degraded cognitive task performance due to sleep deprivation.
+However, caffeine may produce detrimental effects on subsequent sleep, resulting in daytime sleepiness, which may be a matter of concern, especially in adolescents78.
 Many adolescents use multiple forms of technology late into the night and concurrently consume caffeinated beverages to stay alert.

 Caffeine, jet lag, and shift work